 “I’ll be fine, Nana.”
 Janir rubbed his palm over his recently shaved head.
 It was a precautionary measure, there was always a chance that the barracks would still have lice and bedbugs.

 Fifty years ago, no one had told Majoril about the pests and she had found out the hard way.
-Her lips pressed into a tight light as the faded memories tried to well up from the depths of her past.
+Her lips pressed into a tight line as the faded memories tried to well up from the depths of her past.
 Tears started to blur her eyes and she blinked them away.

 Her grandson looked up and the smile froze on his face.
 He stood up and came over, carefully stepping over her tulips.
 “Nana, I’m going to be fine.”